 Exercise 4 stops right before beat 4 of bar 3 and leaves a full bar of rests.
 This exercise can now be extended to 2 or even 3 bars of rests.

-The next iteration would be very difficult recreate in some DAWs, even Ableton (especially if non metered audio files were used).
+The next iteration would be very difficult to recreate in some DAWs, even Ableton (especially if non-metered audio files were used).
 It leverages the adaptive audio features by creating a mix of all preceding exercises.
-Now for every cycle of four bars the following happens at random:
+Now, for every cycle of four bars, the following happens at random:

-On the technical side the same short drum loops are used in all the preceding examples and then recombined which multiplies the number of possibilities from simple base material.
-Please refer to the chapter from the main thesis for further technical details and the problems with cutting perfect loops and testing all possibilities.
+On the technical side, the same short drum loops are used in all the preceding examples and then recombined, which multiplies the number of possibilities from simple base material.
+Please refer to the chapter from the main thesis for further technical details and the problems with creating perfect loops and testing all possibilities.

 Bill Withers - Still Bill (1972) - Sussex ↩︎